Angel Kaur Ph.D.

 My overarching pedagogical goals are:

-using interdisciplinary course materials to enhance student engagement and learning of neuroscience
+- using interdisciplinary course materials to enhance student engagement and learning of neuroscience

-building comfort and competence in reading primary scientific literature
+- building comfort and competence in reading primary scientific literature

-building skills in science communication for a broad range of audiences
+- building skills in science communication for a broad range of audiences

-creating an inclusive learning environment to support student success
+- creating an inclusive learning environment to support student success

 The Club Kaur project is designed to share science communication work my students have undertaken in a range of courses to bring science to the people while maintaining scientific accuracy.
-Courses where students do this work includes a 300 level Neuropharmacology course, and a First Year Colloquium titled NeuroScience Fiction in Film (a crossover course that combines film art, neuroscience, and analysis of contemporary social and historical events).
-In addition, clubkaur features podcasts produced by me in close collaboration with undergraduate students at UNC Asheville.
+Courses where students do this work includes: Neuropharmacology (a 400 level elective), Science Communication (a Freshman Seminar), and NeuroScience Fiction in Film (a crossover course that combines film art, neuroscience, and analysis of contemporary social and historical events).
+In addition, Club Kaur features podcasts produced by me in close collaboration with undergraduate students at UNC Asheville.

 In the news: